xleon/I18N-Portable/README.md

 ### Xamarin Static Binding
 You can use static values instead of binding texts.
+It's more effective and has better performance.

 - Install `I18NPortable.Xamarin` extension to your Xamarin Forms Project.